The Viaduc des Arts

 The major place of art & crafts

-In 2004, the City of Paris transferred ownership of the Viaduc des Arts to the Semaest for a period of 18 years.
+In 2004, Paris City Council transferred ownership of the Viaduc des Arts to the Semaest for a period of 18 years.
 The Semaest is therefore responsible for maintaining the site, renting the vaults to craftsmen and promoting it alongside the Viaduct craftsmen's association.

-As a shop window for arts and crafts and contemporary creation in Paris, the Viaduc des Arts today houses 52 craftsmen and women who materialise their talents in different vocations of fashion, decoration, culture, jewellery crafts and many more.
+A showcase for arts and crafts and contemporary creation in Paris, the Viaduc des Arts today houses the creations of 37 craftsmen and women who materialise their talents through fashion, decoration, culture, jewellery crafts, etc.

 The Viaduc des Arts is:

-Official website of the town hall of the 12th arrondissement of Paris.
-You can find on the town hall's website all the information concerning the news of the borough.www.mairie12.paris.fr Semaest
+Official website of the city hall of the 12th arrondissement of Paris.
+On this website, you can keep up to date with news about the borough.www.mairie12.paris.fr Semaest

 The Semaest, a semi-public company of the City of Paris, takes action on a daily basis to promote a new, local economy.
 Its aim: to preserve trade and handicrafts, to encourage the setting up of innovative, ethical and sustainable activities, and to improve the quality of life in neighbourhoods.www.semaest.fr Les Ateliers de Paris